HEALTHY BEDTIME SNACKS FOR A GREAT NIGHT’S SLEEP

 When it comes to the complex carbohydrates you have a wide range of choices.
 Look at fruit, bread and cereal.
 Apples, pears, strawberries, grapefruit, yams, cucumbers are all good choices; the list goes on and on.
 Whole grain raisin bread is delicious.
 Toast is cozy.
 And don’t forget that you can use your cookie cutters for making cute shapes.
 You can give your child a little hot oatmeal with some milk but far away from sugar cereals.

 Forget sugar altogether at bedtime.
 Sugar rises the blood sugar level, which may interrupt a good night’s sleep.
 It will produce the exact opposite response of the results you are seeking.

 Make a list of foods that are appropriate for bedtime.
 Put them in columns, if you like.
 (You can print out a list and use one for every night.)
 Then let your child check off the ones – at least one from each column – that she wants.
 Your child can even help you make the list.
-You want them to be simple and easy.
+You want it to be simple, fun and easy.